 For your fuchsias that are in pots (hopefully being grown for all the shows that you are entering!), you need to take more care.
 They can be grown in the sun, and I strongly encourage you to do so.
 They need to be checked daily for signs of stress and dehydration.
 Water as is necessary, fertilize every time that you water.
 But remember, never fertilize a plant that has completely dried out as fertilizer will burn the stressed roots and cause burn on the leaves.
 If your plant does dry out completely and the leaves are all limp, do not despair.
 Take a bucket of water and drop your whole pot in the water for a couple of hours, remove it from the water and set it in the shade for a day or so to rest, hopefully it will perk back up.
 When it does, slowly move it back to the sunny position it was in before and proceed with daily checks for good moisture.
 Remember to turn your plants everyday one-quarter turn, and remove all debris to help keep your fuchsia healthy and disease-free.

 If you do all these things, you should be well on your way to beautiful fuchsias in flower, with blooms so thick that they seem to be on fire with color.
 Remember, if I can do it, you can too!

-[This article was previously published in the British Fuchsia Society newsletter and the Northwest Fuchsia Society’s Fuchsia Flash–PW]This entry was posted on 07/01/2010 in Fuchsias 101, Garden Journal by PowellsWood
+[This article was previously published in the British Fuchsia Society newsletter and the Northwest Fuchsia Society’s Fuchsia Flash–PW]This entry was posted on 07/01/2010 in How to Care for Fuchsias, Northwest Gardening Blog by PowellsWood